rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 · Do note that photopolymer resins exothermically react with light, especially UV, and can produce very high heat.

-· Avoid placing the printer over carpeted areas or use a barrier to avoid the possibility of carpet damage.

 ## :partly_sunny:OPERATING ENVIRONMENT

 ·  Your printer should be placed in a well-ventilated room, on a level surface, that is away from direct sunlight with an ambient room temperature of at least 21'C / 70'F - 25'C / 77'F being ideal.

 ·  Always place the printer on a stable surface, where it cannot fall or tip over.
+Avoid placing the printer over carpeted areas or use a barrier to avoid the possibility of carpet damage.

 ·  Check the resin manufacturer's datasheet and temperature recommendations as they may have different requirements.